OnTitansShoulder/ontitansshoulder.github.io/docs/Reading-Notes/Leading-without-formal-authority.md

 There are two types of mistakes: private and public.

-Private mistakes are when your boss is about to make a bad decision or do something that will hurt them.
-Stepping up and help your boss avoid a potential blunder that could be public later; pull them aside and have a conversation about it.
-Position yourself as someone who has your boss's best interest at heart.
+Private mistakes are when your boss is about to make a bad decision or do something that will hurt them. **Stepping up and help** your boss avoid a potential blunder that could be public later; pull them aside and have a conversation about it.
+Position yourself as someone who has your boss's **best interest at heart**.

 Public mistakes are more challenging to navigate, since it is easy to discredit your boss and make them look bad in front of others.
-It's not your job to take over and fix the problem, but you can help your boss get on the right track.
+It's not your job to take over and fix the problem, but you can help your boss **get on the right track**.
 When you jump in in public, do keep in mind: validate your boss, make your intervention to be conversational, and flip the conversation back to your boss.

 ### Ask for helps

 In any leadership journey, outside support is necessary.
 Support and help from others makes you better and stronger.
-When asking for help, framing the situation by stating about how the situation impacts you, the organization, or a customer, then make a specific ask.
+When asking for help, framing the situation by stating about how the situation **impacts** you, the organization, or a customer, then make a specific ask.
 Finally, include a thank you in terms of the impact that help is making.

 Making sure you're clear, specific, and strategic in the way you ask for help makes people happier to help you and it makes you a stronger leader.